Our Terms and Conditions allow the online Lesson Plan and Worksheets to be used for immediate family, home use ONLY. Thank you for your honesty.

 Create a maze throughout the house with yarn (a great /y/ word).
 Add zigzag and wavy lines.
 Along the maze at different intervals, tie three bows on the yarn.
 Have the child walk along the yarn and stop every time he comes to a bow.
 Have him repeat the memory verse at each bow.
 Then say one thing that you are thankful for.

-- Color only one man on the Only One worksheet (found in the ABCJLM Bible Coloring Sheet Workbook).
+- Color only one man on the Only One worksheet.
 Discuss the story.

 - Song - 10 Little Lepers